 Similar to the process applied to the review of Church finances, the FRRC conducted spot checks of the electronic transaction record and verified them against paper invoices and receipts.
 The filing of paper records of invoices, payments, bank statements, etc. were found to be well-organized and paper records that matched spot-checked electronic transactions were quickly located by the Treasurer.
-White Wing periodically backs up the QuickBooks data files, though the White Wing officers on-hand were unsure as to whether or not any of these backups are periodically stored offsite for security reasons (i.e. in case of fire).
-The FRRC recommended that such a practice, if not already in place, be adopted.
+White Wing periodically backs up the QuickBooks data files and backups are periodically stored offsite for security reasons (i.e. in case of fire).
 In summary, White Wing's financial heath is sound and their record keeping is commendable.